IanAWatson/LillyMol/docs/Molecule_Tools/enumeration.md

 that the fragments will be linked via isotopes.
 Now we will be able to differentiate the molecule from the fragment when viewing the product molecules.
 This generates 16k fragments.
 Select only those with > 100 instances, this yields 1794, file `small.100`.

+Adding 7 atom fragments can be a fairly large change, so lower numbers may be called for.

 Now use enumerate to combine these two.
 The following textproto has the options